rpi-scales/dapp2provo/README.md

 # View on Public IP:
 - A sample neo4j instance is available for viewing at http://3.16.111.243:7474/browser/ (if prompted, check boxnote for password)
+- Contract bytecode from the contract input on